gaehlerm/SoftwareEngineering/README.md

     return [int(d) for d in number]
 ```

-But as I said, this is not enforcing that the argument of `digits_of` is a string.
-You could also pass a list of floats instead and have a perfectly valid result.
+But, as I mentioned, this does not enforce that the argument of `digits_of` is a string.
+You could also pass a list of floats instead and achieve a perfectly valid result.
 It's just that this was apparently not intended by the author of the code.

-I generally recommend using type hints as it makes the code more readable.
+I generally recommend using type hints as they make the code more readable.
 Even if I'm sometimes too lazy to do it myself.
-And even if it moves the syntax a fair amount closer to C++.
+And even if it moves the syntax much closer to C++.
 C++ is not such a bad programming language after all.
-It's just a little bit old fashioned.
+It's just a little bit old-fashioned.

 ### Slots

 [https://youtu.be/Fot3_9eDmOs]

 Python is a very dynamic language.
 It allows you to do things that wouldn't be possible in other languages.
-For instance, you may add fields to a predefined class as such:
+For instance, you may add fields to a predefined class like this:

 ```py
 class Apple: